17 Signs You Were Raised by a Narcissistic Mother

 For survivors, it’s not enough to treat surface symptoms like anxiety and depression without dealing with the underlying trauma and lack of self.

-10. Lack of boundaries
+12. Lack of Boundaries

 Children of narcissists don’t develop good boundaries growing up, because boundaries are an inconvenience to narcissists.
 Narcissistic families practice enmeshment and individuals in these families aren’t allowed to develop or have a healthy sense of themselves as separate and autonomous.